textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 Before looking at the results, go to the [Sections panel](https://docs.textpattern.io/administration/sections-panel).
 Find the `articles` section, edit it and change its 'Uses page' setting to `default`, then press the 'Save' button for this section.
 Do the same for your `page2` section: change its 'Uses page' setting to `default`.
 While you're here, change its 'Section title' to `Page 2`.
 Save your changes.

 Go to the live site and re-load the home page.
 Now there are two links: 'Articles' and 'Page 2'.
-Click each link and observe the URL: the URL for 'Articles' will have your base URL followed by `?s=articles` (in messy URL mode) or `articles` (in clean URL mode), and the URL for 'Page 2' will end in either `?s=page2` (or `page2`).
+Select each link and observe the URL: the URL for 'Articles' will have your base URL followed by `?s=articles` (in messy URL mode) or `articles` (in clean URL mode), and the URL for 'Page 2' will end in either `?s=page2` (or `page2`).
 Otherwise the pages are identical.
 We no longer have a link to the home page, though, so let's add that in: return to the template and edit the `<txp:section_list />` tag we added earlier so it looks like this:

 ~~~ html
 <txp:section_list include_default="1" />